gvillant/WS1Language/README.md

   - *Microsoft-Windows-LanguageFeatures-Speech-fr-fr-Package\~31bf3856ad364e35~amd64\~\~.cab*
   - *Microsoft-Windows-LanguageFeatures-TextToSpeech-fr-fr-Package\~31bf3856ad364e35~amd64\~\~.cab*

+- Setup the timezone (if a timezone is specified in the Config.xml file)

 - The script detects if the environment is Dropship Offline or Online :
   - If Online : apply Language Packs and xml file, then create a scheduled task to silently reboot before first logon.
 This reboot is required to display the logon UI in the targeted language.
   - If Offline : apply Language Packs only.